2606 Barmettler Street

 Rev. of Money, Power, and Print: Interdisciplinary Studies on the Financial Revolution in the British Isles.
 Ed.
 Charles Ivar McGrath and Chris Fauske.
 Dover: Delaware UP, 2008.
-Forthcoming, The Scriblerian.
+The Scriblerian 43.2 (2011): 259-61.

 Rev. of Swift: The Enigmatic Dean: Festschrift for Hermann Josef Real, ed.
 Rudolf Freiburg, Arno Löffler, and Wolfgang Zach.
 Scriblerian 41.1 (2008): 44-6.

 Rev. of Shelley and the Revolutionary Sublime, by Cian Duffy.
 Studies in Romanticism 46.1 (2007): 129-36.

 Rev. of Pope and the Destiny of the Stuarts: History, Politics, and Mythology in the Age of Queen Anne, by Pat Rogers.
 Journal of British Studies 45 ( 2006): 895-6.